University of Technology Sydney

 Upon successful completion of this subject students should be able to:

-2. Apply design/systems thinking to the analysis of a mechanical design problem.
+2. Reverse-engineer components that contribute to the solution of a system-level Mechanical Design problem.
 (C.1)

 Course intended learning outcomes (CILOs)